What Is PFAS?

 PFAS from foods or drinks build up in your body and stay there for a long time.
 Some studies suggest that high levels of PFAS can lead to things like:

-- Higher cholesterol levels
+- Changes to cholesterol and higher cholesterol levels

 - Changes to your immune system

-- Thyroid problems
+- Thyroid problems and thyroid disease

 Research continues so that we can learn more about the relationship between PFAS and your health.